-Studies indicate that being relaxed can boost creativity - that is, that ‘overworking’ your brain can in fact be counter-productive.
+Studies indicate that being relaxed can boost creativity – that is, that ‘overworking’ your brain can in fact be counter-productive.
 Given the challenges of managing your time effectively as a writer, it is therefore important to ensure that your dedicated writing space at home is one in which you feel able to unwind.
-Luckily, there are a few simple priorities you can make in order to make your writing space as relaxing as possible.
+Luckily, there are a few simple priorities you can make in order to make your writing space your own relaxing writing retreat.

 Are you sitting comfortably?